ximinez/ripple-offline-tool/README.md

 ## Dependencies

-### ripple-libpp submodule
+### rippled submodule

-This includes a git submodule to the ripple-libpp source code, which is not cloned by default.
-To get the ripple-libpp source, either clone this repository using
+This includes a git submodule to the rippled source code, which is not cloned by default.
+To get the rippled source, either clone this repository using
 ```
 $ git clone --recursive <location>
 ```
 or after cloning, run the following commands
 ```
-$ git submodule update --init --recursive
+$ git submodule update --init
 ```

 ### Other dependencies